Best of...

 Grand Hotel Mackinac Island, Michigan

 Michigan’s Grand Hotel on Mackinac Island—in Lake Huron, near the point where it meets Lake Michigan—has welcomed guests since 1887, and still offers travelers a Gilded Age feel for summer family travels.
-The hotel’s massive front porch—spanning nearly 700 feet—sets the genteel mood, which continues with activities like tennis, lawn games and horseback riding, plus the brand new Woodlands Activity Center which includes a greenhouse, 18-hole mini golf course and more.
+The hotel’s massive front porch—spanning nearly 700 feet—sets the genteel mood, which continues with activities like tennis, lawn games and horseback riding, plus the Woodlands Activity Center, which includes a greenhouse, 18-hole mini golf course and more.
 Kids love the 220-foot-long serpentine-shaped pool and water slide as well as the individually designed rooms and suites, with their bright, bold colors and fanciful bedding straight out of a fairytale (fans of The Greenbrier in West Virginia will feel right at home).
 Meanwhile, adults will enjoy the adults-only infinity pool and the pool bar offering cocktails and small bites.

 The Chatwal Lodge, Bethel, New York

 The Chatwal and its restaurant The Lambs Club have long been an institution for the Midtown professional set.
 Now, 100 miles northwest, The Chatwal Lodge sits on 30 acres of protected land (home to nesting bald eagles) overlooking Toronto Reservoir Lake.
 The lodge’s 14 suites have vaulted ceilings, reclaimed-wood walls and arched windows (ideal for those lake views), along with private patios or lakeside decks.
-Expect action-packed days spent horseback riding, fly fishing and kayaking, coupled with plenty of relaxation with Ayurvedic spa treatments, meditation and simply sitting back to admire the views.
+Expect action-packed days spent horseback riding, fly fishing and kayaking, coupled with plenty of relaxation with spa treatments, meditation and simply sitting back to admire the views.
 Also in store: a farm-to-table restaurant, wine cellar and cozy library stocked with books on the Catskills.

 Updated onJune 11, 2025